 A comprehensive, well thought out employee remuneration package should align with the Company’s mission and values.
 Today employees and potential candidates are looking to work for Companies with purpose, who demonstrate corporate social responsibility and treat its employees in a way that aligns with its culture and values.
 When candidates are comparing an offer between two different businesses, the remuneration and benefits package can provide a strong sense of the corporate culture.

 But what does a comprehensive remuneration package look like to an employee?

-It is vital that Company’s benchmark their employee remuneration package against others in the UK to see how it compares in the market.
+It is vital that the Company’s benchmark their employee remuneration package against others in the UK to see how it compares in the market.
 Here are some examples of the current benefit packages on offer in the UK;

 • Competitive salary – the salary for an employer’s top and high demand roles should be competitive and meet or exceed the market standard.
 Salaries should also be regularly reviewed and benchmarked against the market and cost of living to keep them competitive.
 Performance-related pay can be used as an annual reward to review performance against objectives and behaviour, and linked to an annual base pay increase.

 • Bonus scheme – some employer’s offer incentives in the form of an annual bonus or performance-based bonus to reward employee achievements and loyalty.
 Bonus schemes should work alongside clear targets to help drive employee performance, engagement and development.